Jewish Photography World, Jewish Communities, Zion Ozeri Photography

 West

-Born in Israel to Immigrants from Yemen and currently living in New York City, Zion Ozeri is one of the world’s leading photographers exploring the Jewish experience.
+Born in Israel to Immigrants from Yemen and currently living in the USA and Israel, Zion Ozeri is one of the world’s leading photographers exploring the Jewish experience.
+Raised in Israel during a period of mass immigration, he interacted with many diverse cultures.
+This unique background gives him a cross-culture perspective that suffuses his work.

-His work has been exhibited in the Israel Museum in Jerusalem, ANU, the Museum of the Jewish People in Tel Aviv, The Spertus Museum in Chicago, The Museum of Jewish Heritage in New York, Centro Cultural Recoleta in Buenos Aires, the 92nd Street Y in New York, the Skriball Museum in Los Angeles, The Jewish Museum and many other museums & galleries.
+His photographs appeared in The New York Times, Newsweek, The Jerusalem Report, Moment, the Middle East Insight, The Forward, LA Jewish Journal, The Economist, Ha’aretz, and many other publications.
+His work has been exhibited in the Israel Museum in Jerusalem, ANU, the Museum of The Jewish People in Tel Aviv, (formerly Beit Hatfutsot), The Spertus Museum in Chicago, The Museum of Jewish Heritage in New York, Centro Cultural Recoleta in Buenos Aires, The 92nd Street Y in New York, the Skirball Museum in Los Angeles, Berlin Jewish museum, Columbia University in NYC, and many other museums & galleries.

-Ozeri published a few books including The Jewish World Family Haggadah, (Simon & Schuster, 2005), a coffee table book, The Jews of Yemen, The Last Generation, (Keter, Jerusalem, 2005), as well as, Pictures Tell: A Passover Haggadah, Gefen Publishing, 2022.
-Ozeri won a Simon Rockower Award for Excellence in Jewish Journalism in 2004 and is the recipient of the Covenant award for 2013.
+Ozeri published a few books in, including The Jewish World Family Haggadah, (Simon & Schuster, 2005), a coffee table book, The Jews of Yemen, The Last Generation, (Keter, Jerusalem, 2005, and a new edition by Gefen, 2024), and Pictures Tell: A Passover Haggadah, (Gefen Publishing, 2022).
+Ozeri won a Simon Rockower Award for Excellence in Jewish Journalism in 2004.
+He is the recipient of the Covenant Foundation award for 2013.
+He founded The Jewish Lens curriculum & project in 2004, and.
+In addition, Ozeri is the founder/creative director of the DiverCity Lens, a curriculum and program, implemented since 2012, in NYC public schools.

 Zion Ozeri Portrait; by Michael Priest